SSEND professional learning dashboard

 SSEND delivery modes include:

 An event information hub is an online collection of content that supports a a PL event.
 This content includes, documents, videos, links and other items that will assist in the smooth running of the event.
+You will be sent a link to the hub close to the time of the event you have registered for.

 During a web-conference there is a dedicated producer to facilitate interaction with the live presenter and audience.